lingt-xyz/GitBook-INSE6110/overview-of-cryptology.md

 Solutions: Protocols between Alice and Bob At least one of Alice or Bob needs to know more \(or can do more\) than Eve

-## Attacker \(Cryptanalyst\) Model

-Passive: The attacker does not modify the data, only monitors the communication.
-It threatens confidentiality.

-* Example: listen to the communication between Alice and Bob, and if it’s encrypted try to decrypt it.

-Active: The attacker is actively involved in inserting, deleting, or modifying data.
-It threatens authentication and confidentiality.

 ## Terminology

 * plaintext - the original message